 - Have a routine: If you make sure your little one is fed and rested you can reduce tantrums due to physical needs.

 - Tune in: Become aware of your child’s feelings.
-Put yourself in your little one’s shoes and try to imagine what it must be like for him or her.
-Also, help your little one manage by naming the feeling and redirecting his or her attention to something else that he or she likes.
+Put yourself in your little one’s shoes and try to imagine what it must be like for him.
+Also, help your little one manage by naming the feeling and redirecting his attention to something else that he likes.

-- Teach emotional literacy: Even if your little one does not speak yet he or she is always paying attention.
-If he or she has a fit and throws a toy instead of immediately reprimanding him or her, name the action and emotion that goes along with it.
+- Teach emotional literacy: Even if your little one does not speak yet he is always paying attention.
+If he has a fit and throws a toy instead of immediately reprimanding him, name the action and emotion that goes along with it.
 For example, “You threw the toy because you got frustrated.
-I understand it is hard, let me help you out so you don’t have to feel that way”.
+I understand it is hard, let me help you, so you don’t have to feel that way”.

-- Provide adequate toys and activities: Create a play-friendly space with toys that engage your toddler but are not way above his or her level of development because trying to complete them only causes frustration.
+- Provide adequate toys and activities: Create a play-friendly space with toys that engage your toddler, but are not way above his level of development because trying to complete them only causes frustration.

 We know it is tough to watch your little one deal with a whirlwind of emotions.
 Be sure to care for yourself too.
 Here are some tips that can help you deal with these difficult situations: